AdrianCGallo/starter-academic/content/project/Inspiration_Dissemination_Memorable_Episodes/index.md

 # Overview

 I started co-hosting the show because I thought it would just be a fun endeavors to talk on the radio.
 Before long, I was being exposed to research I **NEVER** knew existed.
 I had conversations with physicists, biologists, and social scientists.
 The conversations were always about them presenting their research, but it was also about my (maybe selfish) curiosity about the world around me.
 All blog posts can be found on the [Inspiration Dissemination website](https://blogs.oregonstate.edu/inspiration/), and [podcast episodes](https://podcasts.apple.com/us/podcast/inspiration-dissemination/id1337404264?mt=2) are available through 2015.
 But if you can only listen to one, scroll down to Holly Horan.
+I am the primary author of the blogs listed below unless otherwise noted.

 <br>